 How Is FIV Treated?

-Once your cat is infected with the feline immunodeficiency virus, there is no cure for the infection.
+Once infected with the feline immunodeficiency virus, there is no way to eliminate the virus from a cat's body.
 Cats that are sick from FIV are treated symptomatically.
 For example, if secondary bacterial infection is present, antibiotics may be necessary.
-The treatment necessary will vary depending on the signs being seen.
+The treatment will vary depending on the signs being seen.

 Drugs that strengthen the immune system are often used and are not harmful.
 Anti-viral drugs (drugs that fight viruses) are also sometimes used and also do not appear to be harmful.
 However, it is not known whether any of these drugs actually help infected cats.